GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: User Study

 \subsubsection{Virtual Scene and Cues}

 As shown in ~\autoref{fig:showcase} (left, headset's first-person perspective), all 28 virtual images are scattered around the room, and all six emotion categories labels (gray virtual plates) are pasted a little higher than where the images are scattered.
 Participants can view these images and labels at all times via their headsets.
-For participants, the cue to start the interaction is not defined by the researcher but decided by each participant which image they want to discuss with the group to sort.
+Participants determine the cue to start interactions by selecting images, allowing open collaboration without predefined structure or researcher direction.
 This lack of structure in cues is by design, as our goal is to observe open and free collaborations without participants taking turns or directed by the flow of the virtual scene designed by the researcher.
 The participants are assumed to take the cue for virtual interaction from the other three group members as shown in ~\autoref{fig:showcase} (right), where all four participants are physically close, probably examining the same image and discussing the final label.